The Beginning - ABC 80 and BASIC

 Lotus Notes and Domino

-In late 1995 or early 1996 I started looking at Lotus Notes development, first mainly assisting a friend with HTML coding when it came to creating websites using Domino, but quickly I started looking at the actual development.
+In late 1995 (if I recall correctly) I started looking at Lotus Notes development, first mainly assisting a friend with HTML coding when it came to creating websites using Domino, but quickly I started looking at the actual development.
 One summer I built a Domino-based archive of articles published by Computer Sweden, as well as an importer to read and parse all the old text files stored on a server.
 This was a bit of a challenge, as they were in several different formats, with or without control codes, etc.

 In the summer of 1996 I met my future wife while on a trip to the US.
 She moved to Sweden and in 1997 we got married.
 Shortly after we got married she decided that she wanted to move back to the US.
 I talked to the HR department, and they gave me the name of a IT manager at IDG in Boston who was looking for a Lotus Notes developer.
 I met with him at COMDEX in Las Vegas in late November 1997, and was offered the job.
 In January 1998 I was going to start working in Boston.